marianleica/blueribbonbase/README.md

-# Dive into your new IT journey: Get a mentor to quicken your learning, or a sidekick to help you on your quest
+# Dive into your new IT journey: Get a mentor to quicken your learning, or a sidekick to assist you on your quest

 Welcome to **ENCORE Technical Mentorship** project page!
 Here, students can find a wealth of materials and scheduled guidance designed to help you grow your IT technical skills.
 Our program offers a variety of instructor-led online technical sessions, facilitations, and practical workshops, all aimed at providing comprehensive learning support, and hands-on real-life scenario experience.